By Gaby Dufresne-Cyr, CBT-FLE

 - Pitbulls don't have a bigger bite pressure.

-- The web site dogsbite .org is a biased organisation with no valid or verifiable sources or references.
+- The website dogsbite .org is a biased organization with no valid or verifiable sources or references.
 In short, it lies about everything.

 - Montreal needs to take ownership of Mme.
 Vadnais' death because the city already knew the dog who killed her was problematic*.

 - There are no educational programs discussed in the by-law.